TadiT7/treble_experimentations_wiki/Xiaomi-Mi-6X.md

 > OK

 * Brightness control
-> BAD, the brightness value changes too fast, and cause some flashes when locking screen. (v23 update: change slower now, but still have some flashes.)
+> BAD, the brightness value changes too fast, and cause some flashes when locking screen.

+> (v23 update: change slower now, but still have some flashes.)

 * USB
 > <strike>BAD, it can charge only ,charge will show normally except quick charge.</strike> Maybe OK now, MTP works.

+> (9.0 can't use MTP AGAIN)

 > Quick charge works better than stock rom, it just not show charging status.